Serge Golovach

-Sergey Mikhaylovich Golovach (born June 3, 1970, in Birobidzhan in the former U.S.S.R.) is a contemporary artist.
+Sergey Mikhaylovich Golovach (born June 3, 1970, in Birobidzhan, Soviet Union) is a contemporary artist.
 He uses body-art, performance art, panoramic photography, photo-films, silk screen printing, animation as well as pod-casting as artistic media.
 He regularly and actively participates in gallery and art museum exhibitions and projects, and contributes to the artistic concept of several magazines.

 In 1986 he graduated from a local art school.
 In 2001 he graduated from DVAGS in Khabarovsk (Russian Far East), and in 2006 obtained a DMAN through the "Seminar for Young Managers of Cultural Institutions and Museums in the Russian Federation" program in Celle (Germany, Lower Saxony).
 He moved to Moscow in 2001, where he had his first major exhibition that same year at the Union of Journalists' Center of Photography.
 Golovach continues to travel between Moscow and Vitebsk.

 Work

 Golovach has created art projects of societal significance, including AIDS, tuberculosis and cancer.
 Such projects include "Eye to Eye.
 Women Against AIDS" (Polytechnic Museum, Moscow, 2008), a photo exhibition at the First Medical University for the Russian Red Cross for World TB Day 2012, or "GRüNLinie.
 Body Diagrams” & “Beauty Will Save The World” (2009).